jacoduplessis/django_project_template/readme.md

 ## Notes

 Because the project is build as a single sdist, all templates must be within an app - any entry to `TEMPLATE.DIRS` will not work.
+The same goes for `STATICFILE_DIRS`.

+Additionally, all template, static and data files need to be referenced in `MANIFEST.in` to be included in the release.